-One of the most important things to do as a business owner, and sadly one of the things that many small business owners neglect, is to create a sales funnel.
+Creating a sales funnel is one of the most important things you need to do as a business owner, and sadly one of the things that many small business owners neglect.

 The first step in the sales process is identifying prospects.
 The goal is to drive interested parties into the wide end of your sales funnel so that you can qualify them as good prospects or identify them as "unwanted residue."

 First, begin by defining your ideal customer.
 It helps if you draw a sketch.